Triumphant Trump Returns To White House To Meet Biden - UrduPoint

 Triumphant Trump Returns To White House To Meet Biden

-Washington, (APP - UrduPoint / Pakistan Point News - 13th Nov, 2024) Donald Trump will make a triumphant return to the White House to meet President Joe Biden Wednesday, in the Republican's first visit since departing amid a cloud of scandal nearly four years ago.
+Washington, (APP - UrduPoint / Pakistan Point News - 14th Nov, 2024) Donald Trump will make a triumphant return to the White House to meet President Joe Biden Wednesday, in the Republican's first visit since departing under a torrent of scandal nearly four years ago.

-Trump's meeting with Biden comes as he moves swiftly to name his top team, including the world's richest man Elon Musk as head of a new group aimed at slashing government waste.
+Trump's meeting with Biden comes as he moves swiftly to name his administration, including the world's richest man Elon Musk as head of a new group aimed at slashing government spending.

 Biden, 81, is expected to urge a smooth transition of power in the encounter at 11:00 am (1600 GMT) -- and push for continued support for Ukraine.